cfbolz/pypy-15-blog/blogpost.rst

 .. _s390x: https://morepypy.blogspot.com/2016/04/pypy-enterprise-edition.html

-Another strand of work was to push quite significantly to be more compatible with CPython, particularly the Python 3 line as well as extenion module support.
+Another strand of work was to push quite significantly to be more compatible with CPython, particularly the Python 3 line as well as extension module support.
 Other compatibility improvements we did was making sure that virtualenv `works with PyPy`_, better support for distutils and setuptools and similar improvements.
 The continually improving performance as well better